GitExplorer001/Fixit.Com_first_project_/README.md

   - View, search, and sort queries by device model, customer name, etc.
   - Mark queries as **Accepted**, **Rejected**, or **Completed**.
 - **View Details**: Access detailed customer information, including addresses.
+- **Instructions to Log In**:
+  - To log into the admin portal, please use the following credentials:
+      -**Username:** Admin
+      -**Password:** a26TMP8#jn@
+  - If it says "Invalid Credentials!" please reset the password and try again.
+  - Resetting the password will set it to default password, in this case which is 'a26TMP8#jn@'.

 ---